 Aspirate media from the 6 well plate, replace with 750 µL of 0.25% trypsin-EDTA solution and wait for 2 min for cells to detach.
 Inactivate trypsin with 2 mL of complete medium (DMEM with 10% FBS) and collect the volume into 15 mL conical tubes.

 Centrifuge the tubes at 150 x g for 5 min.
 Discard supernatant and suspend the cells in 500 µL of phosphate-buffered saline (PBS).

+Repeat step 3.1.3.

 Filter the cell suspensions into flow cytometry-compatible tubes using 40 µm mesh.
 Keep the tubes on ice and away from the light and follow step 4.1 for data analysis.